svin24/svin24.github.io/content/blog/Cash-for-leftpad.md

 *before* you delete the module, since I will not be able to check the line counts or download numbers after it's gone.

-I may also ask you to wait to delete your module, so that the choas from each deletion is separated by a few weeks to maximize the impact.
+I may also ask you to wait to delete your module, so that the chaos from each deletion is separated by a few weeks to maximize the impact.
 Also, the reward is capped at $1,000, so that I can still pay rent after this.